sirmarcis/DCECProver/README.md

 Open sbcl in terminal and run following commands:
 `(load (format NIL "~aloader.lisp" (namestring *default-pathname-defaults*)))` `(sb-ext:save-lisp-and-die "shadowprover-linux" :toplevel #'shadowprover:main :executable t)`

+* The entry point function within shadowprover is: (prove [list of Axioms] [list of conclusions])

+* Right now, there are only linux and mac binary executables, with windows not being supported.

 * Usage example: